posit-dev/air/docs/notes.md

   filter(x != y)
 ```

-Removing the line break after the first `|>` is a request to flatten if possible:
+Removing the line break after the first `|>` is a request to fold if possible:

 ```r
 # Input